-Rathbones Asset Management is a leading UK asset manager.
-We are an active management house, offering a number of equity and bond unit trusts and two multi-asset portfolio ranges.
+Rathbone Funds is a leading UK asset manager.
+We are an active management house, offering a number of equity and bond unit trusts and a mult-asset portfolio range.
 We specialise in investment management for retail investors, intermediaries and segregated institutional accounts.

-The managers of the Rathbone Greenbank Multi-Asset Portfolios are supported by a wider investment team of equity and fixed income fund managers and analysts, including those of the Rathbone Greenbank Global Sustainability Fund and the Rathbone Greenbank Global Sustainable Bond Fund.
+The managers of the Rathbone Greenbank Multi-Asset Portfolios are supported by a wider investment team of equity and fixed income fund managers and analysts, including those of the Rathbone Greenbank Global Sustainability Fund\ and the Rathbone Ethical Bond Fund.